robbiev/robbiev.github.com/blog_entries_md/extremely-functional-java.md

 Notice the **dependency injection using standard language constructs**.
 All I had to do was to create a class in the end which wires up my dependencies the way I want.
 This actually reminds me of this [excellent presentation](http://www.infoq.com/presentations/post-functional-scala-clojure-haskell) by [Daniel Spiewak](https://twitter.com/djspiewak) in which he details how [Scala](http://scala-lang.org/) traits are really "modules".
 Java 8 interfaces are indeed very similar to Scala traits.

-For those still interested, I explored a slightly larger example of the style I described here: https://github.com/robbiev/mars-functional-java
+For those still interested, I explored a slightly larger example of the ideas I described here: https://github.com/robbiev/mars-functional-java

 Of course as to be expected, this style also has its flaws.
-Java is not built for this style of programming, after all.
 Here are some that I currently see:

 * All functions end up in the same namespace.
 For this reason I prefixed all functions with the interface name in my examples (`InterfaceName$methodName`)
 * You can't easily have several different implementations of the same interface in an object graph